ozyx/vscode-cat-ascii-faces/README.md

 ### Commands

 - `catfaces.insertCatFace`
--Insert cat face will provide a list of small cat emojis.
+  - Insert cat face will provide a list of small cat emojis.

 - `catfaces.insertBigCatFace`
--Insert Big Cat Face will give you a list of much bigger cats to chose from.
+  - Insert Big Cat Face will give you a list of much bigger cats to chose from.

 - `catfaces.insertCatCommentBlock`
--Insert Cat Comment Block will take your highlighted text and insert it into a cat image.
+  - Insert Cat Comment Block will take your highlighted text and insert it into a cat image.
 Currently this is only implemented for C++

 ## Requirements